devrobertpalmer/sendTexts/README.md

 If you end your message with an '!' such as "This is an exciting message!" you should put a space between the '!' and the '"' like this: -message:"This is an exciting message! ".

+## Last time I did this:

+sendTexts robert$ node sendAllMessages.js -adults -men -list:../FullList.json -message:"Reminding you about the EQ game night this Saturday, 7:00 p.m. at the church.
+Potluck cookies!
+Bring a game or your favorite cookies to share or just come and play.
+Also, would you please invite the brothers you minister to?
+See you Saturday! " -only:../District6.json -dry